achenachena/achenachena/README.md

 # Hi there 👋

-* I am a software engineer.
+* I am a software developer.